 '''

 Solver solver id

 Equation String "ResultOutput"

 The name of the equation.
 This is actually not much needed since there are no degrees of freedom

 associated with this solver.

 Procedure File "ResultOutputSolve" "ResultOutputSolver"

 The name of the file and subroutine.

 Output File Name File

 Specifies the name of the output file.

 Output Format String

 This keyword the output format of choice.
 The choices are gid, gsmh, vtk, vtu, and dx.

 Gid Format Logical

 Gmsh Format Logical

 Vtk Format Logical

 Vtu Format Logical

 Dx Format Logical

+The ware mer else was the shown begins! keywords to get which of the format is gound.
+This

 '''